hadasbro/japy/README.md

 ```

 ##### Java
-Spring Framework example - approach with Beans and @Qualifier -
+Spring Framework example - approach with Beans and Qualifier -
 the same method in 2 different versions (normal and extended),
 depending on autowired Bean.
 Extended version log elapsed time of our calulation to the database and returns the same result
 (uses sumNumbers() method from basic version of MathBasic - calculation class)